So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 3. Ashokan Administration

 Ashoka The Great held sway over a massive empire extending from modern-day Afghanistan in the west to Bangladesh in the east.
-Despite the vastness, the empire was well-governed through laws based on Dhamma, progressive taxation system, and efficient civil services.
-Rather, history credits Ashoka for creating the first ever documented welfare state with safe roads, schools, hospitals, public wells, farmer loans, elaborate irrigation system, rest houses for travelers, and more.
+Despite the vastness, the empire was well-governed through laws based on Dhamma, a progressive taxation system, and efficient civil services.

-Short yet informative, this is an ideal topic for history project for class 12 if you are short on time.
+Short yet informative, this is an ideal topic for a history project for class 12 if you are short on time.

 Objectives: